wxt-dev/wxt/docs/guide/essentials/target-different-browsers.md

-# Targetting Different Browsers
+# Targeting Different Browsers

-When building an extension with WXT, you can create multiple builds of your extension targetting different browsers and manifest versions.
+When building an extension with WXT, you can create multiple builds of your extension targeting different browsers and manifest versions.

 ## Target a Browser